RayaNoor/git_practice/README.md

 a couple more words

-- birds
+## a list of birds

-- goats
+- raven
-- unicorns
+- parrot
-- popcorn
+- rooster

 ## a subtopic